 |Page top Previous Homepage Next||

-When a quantity is assigned to a category, its area size is displayed in proportion to that quantity and to the other quantities within the same parent category in a part-to-whole relationship.
+When a quantity is assigned to a category, its area size is in proportion to that quantity and any other quantities within the same parent category in a part-to-whole relationship.
 Also, the area size of the parent category is the total of its subcategories.
-If no quantity is assigned to a subcategory, then it's area is divided equally amongst the other subcategories within its parent category.
+If no quantity has been assigned to a subcategory, then its area is divided equally amongst the other subcategories within the parent category.

-The way rectangles are divided and ordered into sub-rectangles is dependent on the tiling algorithm used.
-Many tiling algorithms have been developed, but the "squarified algorithm" which keeps each rectangle as square as possible is the one commonly used.
+The way rectangles are divided and ordered into sub-rectangles depends on the tiling algorithm used.
+Many tiling algorithms have been developed, but the "squarified algorithm", which keeps each rectangle as square-like as possible is the one commonly used.

 Ben Shneiderman originally developed Treemaps as a way of visualising a vast file directory on a computer, without taking up too much space on the screen.
-This makes Treemaps a more compact and space-efficient option for displaying hierarchies, that gives a quick overview of the structure.
+This makes Treemaps a more compact and space-efficient option for displaying hierarchies, that can give a quick overview of the hierarcal structure.
 Treemaps are also great at comparing the proportions between categories via their area size.

 Tools to Generate Visualisation